Article

 ICRC's humanitarian impact in Yemen 2025

-In 2025, Yemen remained one of the world’s most acute humanitarian crises and the fourth largest ICRC operation globally.
+In 2025, Yemen remained one of the world’s most acute humanitarian crises and the fourth largest operation globally for the International Committee of the Red Cross (ICRC).

 Saving lives, protecting dignity

 Across Yemen, the ICRC intensified support to health facilities, ensuring that tens of thousands could access medical care despite health systems being under significant strain.
-Teams provided critical supplies and training to local hospitals and primary care centers which are struggling to keep services running amid shortages of staff and equipment.
+Teams provided critical supplies and training to local hospitals and primary care centres, which are struggling to keep services running amid shortages of staff and equipment.
+Throughout the year, the institution has been also deploying mobile surgical teams to strengthen surgical capacity and support surgical interventions at several hospitals across the country.

 ICRC's humanitarian impact in Yemen 2025